easystats/see/README.md

 ## [parameters](https://github.com/easystats/parameters)

-The *parameters* package converts summaries of regression model objects into dataframes (Lüdecke et al., 2020).
+The *parameters* package converts summaries of regression model objects into data frames (Lüdecke et al., 2020).
 The *see* package can take this transformed object and, for example, create a dot-and-whisker plot for the extracted regression estimates simply by passing the `parameters` class object to `plot()`.